swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ## Surface

-Given that the focus is on constructing a game, I thought it was appropriate to research and select bold colours that illuminates vibrancy within the palette to convey an psychological element of fun and playfulness to reflect the project.
+Given that the focus is on constructing a game, I thought it was appropriate to research and select bold colours that illuminates vibrancy within the palette to convey a psychological element of fun and playfulness to reflect the project.

 ### Colour Palette